-This course is strongly recommended for students who need a review of basic writing skills.
-Emphasis will be placed on grammar, spelling, vocabulary building and sentence structure, and the student will be provided with intensive practice in developing ideas, organization, and clarity of statement.
-Student will be expected to write regularly.
+This course is strongly recommended for students who need to strengthen their basic writing skills.
+It involves intensive practice in developing ideas, making clear statements and organizing information at the level of the short essay.
+Grammar, spelling, vocabulary building, and sentence structure are also emphasized in order to compose, revise and edit written essays.
+Students are expected to write regularly and to learn word processing skills on a computer (computer provided) as part of the composing process.
 May be taken two (2) times for credit.
 (College credit only.
 Does not apply toward a degree.)

-ENGL 4A/B/C -- 3/3/3 Units
+ENGL 4A -- 3 Units